schmelczer/great-ai/docs/how-to-guides/large_file.md

     LargeFileS3("folder-of-my-bert-model").push('path_to_local/folder_or_file')
     ```

-    > This way, both regular files and folders can be handled.
+    > This way both regular files and folders can be handled.
 The uploaded file is called **folder-of-my-bert-model**, the local name is ignored.

     Lastly, all version of the remote object can be deleted by calling `LargeFileS3("my-file").delete()`.
 It will still reside in your local cache afterwards, its deletion will happen next time your local cache has to be pruned.